ethan-egerton/BSc-Dissertation-Artefact/README.md

 ## How to Use

-With the application running, connect any MIDI controller to your computer and select which device to add a translation to using the topbar buttons.
-Using the "Record" button next to the MIDI signal text box or by observing the MIDI Signal veiwer in the topbar, input which MIDI signal that should be translated.
+With the application running, connect any MIDI controller to your computer and use the topbar buttons to select which device to add a translation to.
+Input which MIDI signal should be translated using the "Record" button next to the MIDI signal text box or by observing the MIDI Signal viewer in the topbar.

-Now with the MIDI signal selected, change the translation type to the desired reaction.
+Now, with the MIDI signal selected, change the translation type to the desired reaction.

-Keystroke type allows for simple keysending and also hotkey activation.
-For special keys such as "Enter" or function keys like "F5", using curly brackets surrounding a special key's name.
-For modifers, simply typing "Control+", "Alt+", or "Shift+" before the key will activate the modifer.
+The keystroke type allows for simple key sending and hotkey activation.
+Use curly brackets surrounding a unique key's name for special keys such as "Enter" or function keys like "F5".
+For modifiers, simply type "Control+", "Alt+", or "Shift+" before the key activates the modifier.
 For example:

 ```
 Alt+{F4}